mtech00/airflow-ml-etl-guide/README.md

 ## Running and Monitoring Airflow

 Now it’s time to run our DAG.
-First, set up Apache Airflow—you can follow the official guide [here](https://airflow.apache.org/docs/apache-airflow/stable/start.html).
+First, set up Apache Airflowyou can follow the official guide [here](https://airflow.apache.org/docs/apache-airflow/stable/start.html).
 Even though setting the `AIRFLOW_HOME` folder is technically optional, it’s a good idea to define it explicitly in a specific directory.

 Once you start running your DAGs, another important point becomes clear: Airflow is more than just a Python library.
 Using a virtual environment is strongly recommended to avoid dependency issues.